 As an advanced or premium subscriber, you’ll be a part of our A11Y Partner Program where a certified professional in accessibility core competencies from our team will be assigned to your account.
 This person will help to identify accessibility issues that you haven’t found and hold you accountable to your accessibility commitments.

 If you choose to have an audit performed on your product, once complete we can issue a certification of conformance so that this seal will appear within your badge and we can supply you with a Voluntary Product Accessibility Template (commonly referred to as a VPAT).

 Visit our website at accessibleweb.com to learn more about how the certification process works or to get a quote!

 As a member of the A11Y Partner Program, you’ll receive the A11Y partner tab on your badge.
 This shows users that you are working with a reputable third party (us) and that together we are working to upgrade and maintain your product’s accessibility.

 Lastly, we have a few options for displaying your badge.
-These can be found by navigating to a website within Console, then going to settings and choosing the tab labelled “Badge”.
+These can be found by navigating to a website within RAMP, then going to settings and choosing the tab labelled “Badge”.